Why Certain Places Drain Your Energy

 If a space has emotional weight, give it a deliberate reset.
 Move objects, wipe a surface, or rearrange a small area to signal “new energy” to your system.

-When you cannot change the environment, change your boundary.
-Stand differently, slow your pace, and keep your attention closer to your own body as you move.
+When you can’t change the environment, change your boundary instead.
+Stand differently, slow your pace, and keep your attention closer to your own body as you move through the space.

 Learning to Trust What Your Body Notices